gbaeke/aks-deep-dive/exercises/03-deploy-with-helm/00-use-helm-follow-along/README.md

 ## Other useful commands

 ```

-# pull a chart from a repository
+# download the chart as a .tgz file
 helm pull super-api/super-api

-# download the chart as a .tgz file
-helm fetch super-api/super-api

-# use --untar with either helm fetch or helm pull to extract the chart
+# use --untar with either helm to also extract the chart
-helm fetch super-api/super-api --untar
+helm pull super-api/super-api --untar

 # run helm lint on the extracted chart
 helm lint super-api